Ten Portraits of Jews of the Twentieth Century: Background

-In 1979, Warhol began working on the series which was suggested to him by art dealer Ronald Feldman.
+Pop artist Andy Warhol began working on the series in 1979, which was commissioned by art dealer Ronald Feldman.
 The subjects of the portraits were subsequently chosen by Feldman after consultation with the director of the art school of the Jewish Community Center of Greater Washington, Ruth Levine, and with the Center's gallery director, Susan Morgenstein.
 Feldman had originally been asked by an Israeli art dealer for a series of portraits of Golda Meir.
-Warhol nicknamed the series "Jewish geniuses".
+Warhol nicknamed the series "Jewish geniuses."

+Feldman researched and secured rights to the source photographs used in the series, including images of Franz Kafka, Gertrude Stein, and Albert Einstein.
+Photographer Trude Fleischmann provided Warhol with a signed portrait of Einstein free of charge.

+Description

+The series consists of ten silkscreened canvases, each measuring 40 × 40 in.
+Five sets of the painted canvas series were produced.
+Warhol also created the images as a portfolio of 40 by 32 inch (102 × 81 cm) screenprints on Lenox Museum Board, issued in editions of 200.